 Choosing a diet that emphasizes plant proteins — such as whole grains, beans, legumes and nuts and seeds — can provide amino acids as well as the fiber, vitamins, minerals and antioxidants we need to stay healthy and feel good.

-All essential amino acids can be obtained from plant sources, according to a May 2017 study published in the Journal of Geriatric Cardiology.
+All essential amino acids can be obtained from plant sources, according to a May 2017 study in the Journal of Geriatric Cardiology.
 Plant-based proteins may have lower levels of amino acids compared to animal proteins, but combining plant proteins can give you a complete amino acid profile in addition to other nutrients you won't find in animal protein sources like fiber and phytochemicals.

 If you need another reason to focus on meeting your protein needs, get this: People with obesity who follow higher-protein diets — at least 1.2 grams of protein per kilogram of body weight — were observed to lose more weight and preserve more lean muscle mass as well as enjoy reduced blood pressure and triglycerides, according to a June 2017 clinical review in the Journal of Cachexia, Sarcopenia and Muscle.

 Calculate your personal protein needs.
 The current recommended daily allowance (RDA) is 0.8 grams per kilogram of body weight daily.
-However, growing research suggests increasing this to 1.2 to 1.6 grams per kilogram of body weight per day to stay lean and reduce the risk for sarcopenia (age-related muscle loss) and osteoporosis.
+But growing research suggests increasing this to 1.2 to 1.6 grams per kilogram of body weight per day to stay lean and reduce the risk for sarcopenia (age-related muscle loss) and osteoporosis.

 To meet those needs, limit your intake of red and processed meats and include plenty of plant-based proteins in your diet.
 Good sources include legumes, nuts, seeds, soy foods, whole grains and leafy vegetables.
 Round out your diet with seafood, low-fat dairy, poultry and eggs.